operator-framework/enhancements/enhancements/olm-deletes-operands.md

 OLM can initiate the process of operand clean up when the operator is uninstalled, which is when the CSV is deleted.
 However, deleting a CSV causes the operator deployment (owned by the CSV) to be garbage collected.

-So in order to keep the operator around to process CR deletion events, OLM can add a finalizer to the CSV to prevent the CSV and the operator from being removed.
+So in order to keep the operator around to process CR deletion events, OLM looks for a finalizer on the CSV to prevent the CSV and the operator from being removed.
 Once OLM has completed operand cleanup and can verify the removal of all CRs, the CSV finalizer can be cleared so that the operator can be safely removed.
+This finalizer should be added by the cluster-admin.

 ```YAML
 apiVersion: operators.coreos.com/v1alpha1